pascalh/BnfcCabal/README.md

     import Language.Mygrammar.Absmygrammar
     import Language.Mygrammar.ErrM

-Module ErrM contains a error monad to handle parse errors.
+Module `ErrM` contains a error monad to handle parse errors.
-Absmygrammar offers data types to represent parsed data in haskell.
+`Absmygrammar` offers types for the abstract syntax.
-Module Parmygrammar contains lexer and parse functions.
-The lexer function is always named myLexer, but the parsing function is named after the root of your grammar.
-Assume data type Myroot is the root of mygrammar.
+Module `Parmygrammar` contains lexer and parse functions.
+The lexer function is always named `myLexer`, but the parsing function is named after the root of your grammar.
+Assume data type `Myroot` is the root of mygrammar.
 The function

     (pMyroot . myLexer) :: String -> Err Root

 is the correct parsing function for mygrammar.
-Have a look at module Language.Mygrammar.ErrM to get an impression of the error monad.
+Have a look at module `Language.Mygrammar.ErrM` to get an impression of the error monad.

 # 4) To Do